John-Akech/John-Akech/README.md

 I am a Software Engineering student focused on using technology to solve real problems.
 I’m currently learning and building in:

-- 🧠 **Python** — core development & problem-solving
+- **Python** — core development & problem-solving
-- 📊 **Data Analytics** — making sense of data with tools like Numpy, Pandas, Matplotlib, & Seaborn
+- **Data Analytics** — making sense of data with tools like Numpy, Pandas, Matplotlib, & Seaborn
-- 🤖 **Machine Learning & AI** — building smart systems with Scikit-learn,Keras & TensorFlow
+- **ML/A & Data ScienceI** — building Intelligent Systems
-- 🌍 **Tech for Social Good** — especially in disaster risk and health sectors
+- **Tech for Social Good** — especially in disaster risk and health sectors

-📌 **Current Project**: [Sonar Rock vs Mine](https://github.com/John-Akech/Sonar-Rock-vs-Mine-Classifier) – A machine learning classifier to classify sonar signals as either rocks or mines, based on frequency-based features.
+**Current Project**: [Sonar Rock vs Mine](https://github.com/John-Akech/Sonar-Rock-vs-Mine-Classifier) – A machine learning classifier to classify sonar signals as either rocks or mines, based on frequency-based features.
 📫 Reach me at `johnakec12@gmail.com` | 📞 +250 792 403 049